goby-garden/goby-database/notes.md

 interface:
 * relation-select reactivity: instead of some array-copying madness, just have the selector set to the current items as an event, fired with every data update
+* editing relations:
+    * I think I'm going to narrow from the previous iteration of the relation creator/editor so you can only configure one relation at a time, meaning you can't edit the constraints on the other relations

 ### Test suite checklist

+Basic:
 - [ ] create a class
+- [ ] delete a class
+    - deal with relation fall-out
 - [ ] add a row to a class
+- [ ] delete a row from a class
+    - deal with relation fall-out
 - [ ] add a data property to a class

-Relation properties:
-- [ ] add a linked relation property to a class, linking it to new property in an existing class
+- [ ] delete a data property from a class

+Relation properties — test the following actions/options in relevant combinations with each other:
+- [ ] adding a new relation prop
+- [ ] setting the `conditions.max` (formerly `count`) and validating relations correspondingly
+- [ ] deleting a relation prop
-- [ ] add a linked relation propery to a class, linking it to new property in a new class
+- [ ] linking a relation prop to another prop, new or existing
-- [ ] add a linked relation property to class A, linking it to an existing relation property in class B which has class A as a target
+- [ ] having a property target its own parent class
+- [ ] removing a link between two props
+- [ ] adding a new relation

+Returning data:
+- [ ] return relation props in the format specified in _Return format for relation properties_